Agile-Labs-Tech/agilelabs-isms-policy/16 ISMS FW admin policy/README.md

 # Purpose, Scope And Users

 1. The purpose of this document is to define the policy for firewall administration.
-2. This document is applicable to all firewall systems deployed in and supporting the Corporate Information Technology (IT) and operation technology (OT) infrastructure; as well as for firewall systems and equipment deployed to support outsourced services and infrastructure, that are managed by IT.
+2. This document is applicable to all firewall systems deployed in and supporting the Corporate Information Technology (IT); as well as for firewall systems and equipment deployed to support outsourced services and infrastructure, that are managed by IT.
 3. The scope is applicable to the provisioning of preventive and corrective maintenance services by the external vendors and service providers for the firewall hardware, software and firmware.

 # Related Documents